-Nell Becker Sweeden has been serving in Nazarene Compassionate Ministries since 2004 and is presently the international director and CEO of NCM, Inc. She has conducted trainings and lectured in over a dozen countries.
-Nell holds a Ph.D. in practical theology from Boston University and is an ordained elder in the Church of the Nazarene.
-Nell’s research is on hospitality practice and the life of the Church in light of transnational migration and specifically U.S. Latino/a immigration.
-She is the author of Church on the Way: Hospitality and Migration.
+Nell Becker Sweeden has been serving in Nazarene Compassionate Ministries since 2004 and is presently the international director and CEO of NCM, Inc. Nell holds a Ph.D. in practical theology from Boston University and is an ordained elder in the Church of the Nazarene.

-Nell and her husband, Josh (academic dean of Nazarene Theological Seminary), most recently served as assistant professors of theology and Richard B. Parker co-chairs in Wesleyan Theology at George Fox Evangelical Seminary in Portland, Oregon, before returning to Kansas City.
+Nell and her husband Josh most recently served as assistant professors of theology and Richard B. Parker co-chairs in Wesleyan Theology at George Fox Evangelical Seminary in Portland, Oregon.
 In their spare time, Josh, Nell, and their sons, Elias and Asher, spend as much time as possible outdoors, camping, biking, and hiking.

 Herb joined Compassion International in 2006.
 He has held a variety of program director roles focusing on program design and delivery throughout Compassion’s network of field countries and partner churches.
 He currently serves as the program development principal for strategic alliances, a new global function intended to increase Compassion’s collaboration and engagement with like-minded organizations.
 Prior to Compassion, Herb has worked in both corporate and military settings, holding jobs as a civil engineer, university professor, and business consultant.
 He holds a BS in civil engineering from the U.S. Air Force Academy, an MS in geotechnical engineering from the University of Texas at Austin and an MBA from Duke University.